videojs/mux.js/docs/test-content.md

 - Use ffmpeg to create an MP4 file to start with:

   `ffmpeg -f lavfi -i testsrc=duration=300:size=1280x720:rate=30 -profile:v baseline -pix_fmt yuv420p output.mp4` (no audio)

    `ffmpeg -f lavfi -i testsrc=duration=300:size=1280x720:rate=30 -profile:v baseline -pix_fmt yuv420p -filter_complex "anoisesrc=d=300" output.mp4` (audio + video)

-  This uses the `testsrc` source generates a test video pattern with a color and timestamp.
+  This uses ffmpeg's built-in `testsrc` source which generates a test video pattern with a color and timestamp.
 For this example, we are using a duration of `300` seconds, a size of `1280x720` and a framerate of `30fps`.
 We also specify extra settings `profile` and `pix_fmt` to force the output to be encoded using `avc1.42C01F`.

 - Create an [srt file](#srt) with the captions you would like to see with their timestamps.